Color-Colour | Commonly Confused Words

 etymology

-• Color is the American English spelling, while colour is the British English spelling.
+• Color is the American English spelling, while colour is used in British and Canadian English.

 © 2025 Lithium Lab Pte Ltd